About the campaign

 There has been welcome investment in the NHS but services will remain overstretched unless the government takes a radical new approach.

-Our campaign, Act Early, calls on the government to work together to look after young people’s mental health and get early help to all young people who need it.
-Sign the petition now.
+Our campaign, Act Early, calls on the new government to work together to look after young people’s mental health and get early help to all young people who need it.

 Did you know?